 - Stock / Equity Funds invest primarily in shares of stock.

 Investing in a Mutual Fund (under Balanced or Equity types) therefore is an easy alternative way to invest in the Philippine stock market which requires a lot less time and monitoring on your part.

-Little time because you just basically “give your money” as your investment and let the fund manager do the job of judging where to invest it and subsequent monitoring.
-Compare this with direct stocks investing where you yourself does all the analysis (stocks selection) and trades (buy and sell) needed, something that would obviously demand more time from you,
+Little time because you just basically “give your money” as your investment and let the fund manager do the job of judging where to invest it and the needed subsequent monitoring.
+Compare this with direct stocks investing where you yourself does all the analysis (stocks selection) and trades (buy and sell) needed, something that would obviously demand more time from you.